So, we bought a motel, and a restaurant.... are we crazy? Probably.

 We’re motel girls — not restaurateurs.
 But, when we found our dream motel property in Sauble Beach last year, we knew it came with one tiny, slightly terrifying caveat: a 120 seat indoor-outdoor dining lounge on site.
 Although we never imagined ourselves in the restaurant industry because it feels even more fast paced, unpredictable and labour intensive than operating a motel, we knew we couldn’t let this vintage gem go.

 So, we brought in some reinforcement to serve up all of the savoury sharing plates, reinvented classic mains and old school bevvies with a twist.

-Meet the crew behind Heydays: Fred, Katie, Evan and Cas.This group of talented individuals brings a wealth of knowledge and experience to the table, from work experience in the Greater Toronto Area as general managers, head chefs and operations gurus for well loved restaurants and bars.
+Meet the crew behind Heydays: Emma, Evan, Fred, Katie.This group of talented individuals brings a wealth of knowledge and experience to the table, from work experience in the Greater Toronto Area as general managers, head chefs and operations gurus for well loved restaurants and bars.
 They’re also the geniuses behind Bobbie Sue’s Mac and Cheese in the heart of downtown Toronto.
 They’re the kind of people that, at the end of a long day, whether it’s been good or bad, you want to sit down and share a bottle of wine with.

 We started brainstorming big things for the restaurant from the beginning, and knew that together we could create a space that was retro and bold, and that served the kind of food you dreamt about long after the meal was done.
 Plus, they mentioned they wanted to do frosé and an ice cream bar — we were hooked!